phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 [`Iterator`]: https://doc.rust-lang.org/core/iter/trait.Iterator.html
 [`Iterator::next`]: https://doc.rust-lang.org/core/iter/trait.Iterator.html#tymethod.next

-The plan is to use the [`MemoryMap`] passed by the bootloader to find out which physical frames are available to our kernel and still unused.
+For initializing the `BootInfoFrameAllocator` we use the `memory_map` that is passed by the bootloader as part of the `BootInfo` struct.
+As we explained in the [_Boot Information_](#boot-information) section, the memory map is provided by the BIOS/UEFI firmware.
+It can only be queried very early in the boot process, so the bootloader already calls the respective functions for us.

 The memory map consists of a list of [`MemoryRegion`] structs, which contain the start address, the length, and the type (e.g. unused, reserved, etc.) of each memory region.
 By creating an iterator that yields frames from unused regions, we can instantiate a valid `BootInfoFrameAllocator`.

 The initialization of the `BootInfoFrameAllocator` happens in a new `init_frame_allocator` function: